Yankees versus Red Sox. Gretzky versus Lemieux. Ali versus Frazier. Nike versus adidas. Legendary rivalries, all.

 Let’s start with the basics.
 Nike was the first company to create and market a running shoe, which means that they have been doing it well for a long time.
 Obviously, the brand has become extremely popular across the world since then.

-You’ll still find classic running shoes amidst Nike’s ever-expanding amounts of gear, but they do tend to run narrow, so probably not the best choice if you need a wide toe box or have wide feet.
+You’ll still find classic running shoes for mere mortals, too, amidst Nike’s ever-expanding amounts of gear.
+They do tend to run narrow, so they’re probably not the best choice if you need a wide toe box or have wide feet.

-By contrast, adidas isn’t typically known for making running shoes.
-Instead, they are better known for shoes in other sports like soccer and fashion.
-That being said, you can find numerous types of running shoes.
+Ironically, adidas isn’t typically known for making running shoes.
+Instead, they are better known for other sports like soccer, and fashion.
+But the running shoes they do make are the stuff of PRs and speedy dreams.

 For running shoes, it’s important to get a fit that is comfortable for you.
 Even if you technically need “narrow” shoes but a wider one feels better, you should go for that wider shoe because it’s more comfortable.